roflcopterDorrie/govCMS-SaaS-vagrant/README.md

 # Developer tips

+## Beetbox domain

-Beetbox creates the site based on the name of the directory, by default, so if you've cloned the repo into a different directory the URL will be DIRECTORY.local.
-While the drush alias will always be @govCMS-SaaS-vagrant.local
+Beetbox by default will create the site based on the name of the directory.
+If you've cloned the repo into a different directory the URL will be `{DIRECTORY}.local`.

+The drush alias will always be @govCMS-SaaS-vagrant.local.

+The project is based on beetbox, so you can override [beetbox config](https://github.com/beetboxvm/beetbox/blob/master/.beetbox/config.yml) in .beetbox/config.yml

+## Drush launcher

 If you are using global Drush launcher, you will need to set the path to Drush as the DrupalFinder component doesn't recognised this codebase as Drupal.

 ```
 export DRUSH_LAUNCHER_FALLBACK=./vendor/bin/drush
 ```

-To test your `sitefactory.yml` try `composer config-test`, which should list the available sites and try to connect to the site configured in your sitefactory.yml.
+## Site Factory CLI

 Any of the [Site Factory CLI commands](https://github.com/rujiali/acquia-site-factory-cli#usage) can be run here by running `./vendor/bin/AcquiaSiteFactoryCli` instead of `./bin/AcquiaSiteFactoryCli`.

-The project is based on beetbox, so you can override [beetbox config](https://github.com/beetboxvm/beetbox/blob/master/.beetbox/config.yml) in .beetbox/config.yml